 Abstraction brings clarity

-Still, while researching code reviews and working with many product teams at Microsoft and beyond, I saw patterns emerge.
+Still, while researching code reviews and working with many product teams at Microsoft and teams from all over the world in my code review workshops, I saw patterns emerge.
 The many pitfalls teams experience are either impacting the value of the feedback or the time it takes to perform code reviews.

 And, code review speed and feedback value determine the benefits and drawbacks teams experience from code reviews.